MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 getTimeOfDay('2018-03-15T08:00:00.000Z')
 ```

-And it returns the result: "morning"
+Returns the result **morning**.

 <a name="greater"></a>

 ### greater

 Check whether the first value is greater than the second value.
-Return true when the first value is more,
-or return false when less.
+Return `true` if the first value is more, or return `false` if less.

 ```
 greater(<value>, <compareTo>)